-- 7.21 In respect of indoor sports facilities, the applicants propose that the additional needs of the residential developments would be met by making the new indoor facilities at the Whittington Way site available for community use.
-Sport England consider this to be acceptable, as the new indoor facilities would provide for more facilities than the combined additional demand generated by the three sites proposed for residential development. - 7.22 In respect of outdoor sports provision and in terms of quantity, Sport England comment that the new outdoor sports facilities at Whittington Way are mainly proposed to replace existing facilities that would be lost by the residential development.
+- 7.26 In respect of outdoor sports provision and in terms of quantity, Sport England comment that the new outdoor sports facilities at Whittington Way are mainly proposed to replace existing facilities that would be lost by the residential development.
 Unlike the indoor sports facilities proposed there would not be a significant net increase in the quantity of provision.
 Furthermore, the dual use of outdoor facilities can be constrained by capacity issues such as surface quality, waterlogging etc. Their capacity for community use at the weekends is therefore generally less than a comparable playing field in purely community use.
-Sport England supports the approach to provide the additional outdoor sports facility needs of the residential developments through a combination of a financial contribution and the secured community use of the proposed outdoor sports facilities at Whittington Way schools site and the use of the existing facilities at the Jobbers Wood site. - 7.23 Officers agree with the comments made by Sport England that the combination of a financial contribution and the secured community use of the proposed outdoor sports facilities at Whittington Way schools site and the use of the existing facilities at the Jobbers Wood site would be sufficient to ensure that an adequate provision for outdoor sports and recreation is made for the proposed residential development.
-However, the applicant has failed to confirm that they would be willing to contribute towards the provision of outdoor sports facilities in accordance with the adopted SPD and in the absence of a suitable proposal in relation to this obligation, Officers consider that it is unclear whether adequate provision can be made and therefore cannot support the proposed developments on these grounds. - 7.24 Furthermore, the application relating to Jobbers Wood (3/10/1044/FO) is recommended for refusal and this, together with the lack of certainty around contributions, leads officers to the conclusion that inadequate provision would be made for outdoor sport and recreation to meet the needs of the new development.
+Sport England supports the approach to provide the additional outdoor sports facility needs of the residential developments through a combination of a financial contribution and the secured community use of the proposed outdoor sports facilities at Whittington Way schools site and the use of the existing facilities at the Jobbers Wood site. - 7.27 Officers agree with the comments made by Sport England that the combination of a financial contribution and the secured community use of the proposed outdoor sports facilities at Whittington Way schools site and the use of the existing facilities at the Jobbers Wood site would be sufficient to ensure that an adequate provision for outdoor sports and recreation is made for the proposed residential development.
+However, the applicant has failed to confirm that they would be willing to contribute towards the provision of outdoor sports facilities in accordance with the adopted SPD and in the absence of a suitable proposal in relation to this obligation, Officers consider that it is unclear whether adequate provision can be made and therefore cannot support the proposed developments on these grounds. - 7.28 Furthermore, the application relating to Jobbers Wood (3/10/1044/FO) is recommended for refusal and this, together with the lack of certainty around contributions, leads officers to the conclusion that inadequate provision would be made for outdoor sport and recreation to meet the needs of the new development.
 The proposal is therefore contrary to policy LRC3 of the Local Plan and should not be supported.